-Talk show host, born Phillip John Donahue, on December 21, 1935.
-His father, Phillip, was a furniture salesperson, and his mother, Catherine (nee McClory) worked as a shoe clerk.
-He attended the University of Notre Dame in South Bend, Indiana (BA 1957).
+Talk show host Phillip John Donahue was born on December 21, 1935, in Cleveland, Ohio.
+His father, Phillip, was a furniture salesman, and his mother, Catherine, worked as a shoe clerk.

-Despite recent fumbles, Donahue is leaving a legacy of an intelligent, informative daytime talk show style, whose influence is noticeable more today in the nighttime news hours.
-His way with asking the probing questions, his limitless curiosity, and trademark enthusiastic bounding up and down the aisles of his studio in order to get as many audience comments as possible, is legendary.
-He won nine Daytime Emmys for Outstanding Host in a Talk or Service Series, and a Lifetime Achievement Emmy in 1996.
+With his intelligent, informative daytime talk show style, Donahue's influence is more noticeable with every bold talk show that hits the airwaves.
+His way of asking the probing questions, limitless curiosity and trademark enthusiastic bounding up and down the aisles of his studio to get as many audience comments as possible, is legendary.

-Donahue has five children with first wife Margaret Cooney: four sons, Michael, Kevin, Daniel, Jim, and one daughter, Mary Rose.
-He met second wife, actress Marlo Thomas, when she was a guest on his show; they married in 1980.
+Donahue has five children with first wife Margaret Cooney: four sons, Michael, Kevin, Daniel and Jim, and daughter Mary Rose.
+He met his second wife, actress Marlo Thomas, when she was a guest on his show; they married in 1980.

 The famed TV host published his autobiography, Donahue: My Own Story, in 1979.
 He also authored the 1985 book The Human Animal, to accompany a five-part series about human behavior that aired the following year.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!